emrgnt-cmplxty/automata/automata/docs/core/coding/directory_manager.rst

 ================

-``DirectoryManager`` is a class that handles operations related to directory structure.
-It provides methods to ensure a directory exists, obtain a list of files in a directory, and retrieve a list of the subdirectories in a directory.
+``DirectoryManager`` is a class that handles operations related to directory structures.
+It provides methods for ensuring that a directory exists, listing files and subdirectories within a given path, and loading the directory structure from a base path.

 Overview
 --------

-The ``DirectoryManager`` class allows you to interact with the directory structure of your file system.
-It offers methods for creating a new directory if it does not already exist, getting a list of file names in a directory, and obtaining a list of subdirectories in a directory.
-The class works with related classes like ``Directory``, ``File``, and ``Node``.
+``DirectoryManager`` is a simple utility for managing directory structures, providing methods to create directories, retrieve files and subdirectories within a directory, and other operations related to directory structures.
+It uses ``Directory`` objects to represent directories and their contents and provides methods to traverse and manipulate these objects.
+The ``DirectoryManager`` is closely related to the ``Directory``, ``File``, and ``Node`` classes.

 Related Symbols
 ---------------